 In Virginia, we get our fair share of severe weather conditions.
 Unfortunately, this is one of the causes of chimney leaks.
 Even if your cap, crown, and flashing are in good shape, severe weather conditions can cause some issues.
 When the masonry takes on mass amounts of water over time, it will likely form leaks at one point or another.
 A helpful way to protect your chimney against severe weather conditions is to add a waterproofing solution to the exterior of the chimney.

 As you can see, there are many causes of chimney leaks.
 One of the most important reasons to schedule an annual chimney inspection is to get the expert assessment by a professional who knows how to identify leaks in a chimney.
-Whether you are in need of an inspection or chimney leak repair, the experts at Chimney Care Plus can help!
-Contact us today to learn more!
+Whether you are in need of an inspection or chimney leak repair, the experts at Chimney Care Plus can help — contact us today to learn more!
 We offer chimney repair services for homeowners in Frederick, Mt.
 Airy, Hagerstown, Myersville, and the surrounding areas.